haon-chen/mmE5/README.md

 This script will download images from [Synthetic Dataset](https://huggingface.co/datasets/intfloat/mmE5-synthetic), [MMEB with Hard Negative](https://huggingface.co/datasets/intfloat/mmE5-MMEB-hardneg), [MMEB-eval](https://huggingface.co/datasets/TIGER-Lab/MMEB-eval), and [XTD](https://huggingface.co/datasets/Haon-Chen/XTD-10).

+**Caution:** This could take a while as the images are large in size.
+Make sure you have enough disk space (at least 1T).

 We have provided example scripts in the `scripts/` directory to help you get started with training and evaluation.
 - Train
 ```